 It was shown decades ago that a radical pair reaction with anisotropic hyperfine interactions would exhibit sensitivity to external magnetic fields - even fields as weak as the geomagnetic field - see [T. Ritz, S. Adem & K. Schulten; Biophys.
 J., 78, 707-718 (2000)] or [K. Schulten, C. E. Swenberg & A. Weller; Zeitschrift für Physikalische Chemie, 111, 1-5 (1978)].
-So far only model systems has been studied, but we want to investigate whether such a chemical compass mechanism can be realized in a real molecular system, in particular the photoreceptor proteins cryptochromes.
+So far, only model systems have been studied, but we want to investigate whether such a chemical compass mechanism can be realized in a real molecular system, in particular the photoreceptor proteins called cryptochromes.

 A radical pair can be generated by photoexcitation and a subsequent electron transfer - this is the case in cryptochrome - and such a radical pair will be generated in a coherent spin state, i.e. singlet or triplet.
 The initial state of the radical pair will depend on the spin state before photoexcitation; a system in the singlet state will lead to a radical pair in the singlet state.

 Once the radical pair is created it is subjected to various interactions, and the spin state of the radical pair may therefore change over time.
 In addition to these interactions, it may react chemically, possibly eliminating the radical pair by recombination.
 These reactions may be spin dependent, i.e. some reactions may be forbidden in the singlet state but allowed from a triplet state, and vice versa, and we may therefore construct a simple reaction scheme as in Figure 1 below.

 Figure 1.
 A simple radical pair reaction scheme.
 Singlet states are red, triplet blue.